stickykeys99/mandelbrot-py/README.md

 Palette from https://lospec.com/palette-list/slso8
 SLSO8 by Luis Miguel Maldonado

-This project is actually pretty ass, FPS drops all the way down to ~5 even with numba.

-Code could use some work, in particular the setting and resetting defaults by pressing S part.

 ## Controls

 z - zoom out, x - zoom in
-c - decrease resolution, v - increase
+c - decrease focus, v - increase
 arrow keys to move

-s to set back defaults
+s to set back defaults (go back to default view)

-Note that zooming increases/decreases resolution by a fixed small value
+Note that zooming increases/decreases focus by a fixed small value.
+You would not normally have to increase/decrease focus yourself as this is automatically scaled by proportion.

 ## Screenshots